-If 'Disable JPEG (or TIFF) support' is selected, all JPEG (or TIFF) files will always open in Photoshop directly.
-If 'Automatically open all supported JPEGs (or TIFFs)' is selected, this causes all supported JPEGs and TIFFs to always open via Camera Raw.
-However, if 'Automatically open JPEGs (or TIFFs) with settings' is selected, Photoshop will only open a JPEG or TIFF via Camera Raw if it has previously been edited via Camera Raw.
-When this option is selected you have the option in Bridge to use a double-click to open a JPEG directly into Photoshop, or use $\mathbb{H}[R]$ (Mac), $\mathbb{C}trl[R]$ (PC) to force JPEGs to open via Camera Raw.
-But when you edit the Camera Raw settings for that JPEG, the next time you use a double-click to open, it will default to opening via Camera Raw.
+The Camera Raw preferences options are now fairly easy to understand and predictable in their behavior.
+If 'Disable JPEG (or TIFF) support' is selected this safely takes you back to the way things were before, where all JPEG or TIFF files open in Photoshop directly.
+If 'Automatically open all supported JPEGs (or TIFFs)' is selected, this causes all supported JPEGs (or TIFFs) to always open via Camera Raw.
+However, if 'Automatically open JPEGs (or TIFFs) with settings' is selected, Photoshop only opens JPEG or TIFF images via Camera Raw if they have previously been edited via Camera Raw.
+When this option is selected you have the option in Bridge to use a double-click to open a JPEG directly into Photoshop, or use H (Mac), atriP (PC) to force JPEGs to open via Camera Raw.
+Note that when you edit a JPEG or TIFF in Camera Raw in this way, the next time you use a double-click to open, the file will now default to opening via Camera Raw.